 Why investing is important

-First thing’s first: Look into retirement accounts
+1. Look into retirement accounts

-In a 401(k) plan, the money you contribute each month will grow tax-free until you begin withdrawals upon reaching retirement age.
+In a 401(k) plan, the money you contribute each paycheck will grow tax-free until you begin withdrawals upon reaching retirement age.
 Many employers even offer matching contributions up to a certain percentage for employees who participate in their sponsored plans.

 If your employer doesn’t offer a 401(k) plan, you’re a non-traditional worker, or you simply want to contribute more, consider opening a traditional IRA or Roth IRA.
 A traditional IRA is similar to a 401(k): you put money in tax-free, let it grow over time and pay taxes when you withdraw it in retirement.
 A Roth IRA, on the other hand, invests taxable income then is not taxed upon withdrawal.
 There are also specialized retirement accounts for self-employed workers.

-Long-term vs. short-term?
+3. Long-term vs. short-term

 Your time frame can change which types of accounts are most effective for you.

-It’s generally not a good idea to invest in the stock market short-term because five years or less may not be enough time for the market to recover if there’s a downturn.
+It’s generally not a good idea to invest in the stock market on a short-term basis because five years or less may not be enough time for the market to recover if there’s a downturn.

-Don’t fall for easy mistakes
+4. Don’t fall for easy mistakes

-Another danger is failing to use your accounts as they’re intended.
-While you’re allowed to take out a loan from your 401(k), not only do you lose the market gains that money could be earning, but you also must pay the loan back within five years (unless it’s used to purchase a home) or you’ll pay a 10 percent penalty on the outstanding balance.
+While you may be allowed to take out a loan from your 401(k), not only do you lose the gains that money could be earning, but you also must pay the loan back within five years (unless it’s used to purchase a home) or you’ll pay a 10 percent penalty on the outstanding balance.

-Learn a little, save a lot
+5. Learn a little, save a lot

 The good news is you’re already working on one of the best ways to get started: educating yourself.
 Take in all the reputable information you can find about investing, including books, online articles, experts on social media and even YouTube videos.
 There are great resources available to help you find the investing strategy and philosophy that’s right for you.

 You can also seek out a financial planner who will work with you to set financial goals and personalize your journey.
-As you search for advisor, Andrews says, “You want to make sure that they’re operating in your best interest.”
+As you search for an adviser, you want to look for one who is looking out for your best interest.
 Ask them questions about their recommendations, confirm that they are a fiduciary acting in your best interest and make sure you understand their payment plan so you’re not hit by any hidden fees.